miguelmota/ethereum-development-with-go-book/zh/transfer-tokens/README.md

 ---
-description: Tutorial on how to transfer ERC-20 tokens to another wallet or smart contract with Go.
+概述: Tutorial on how to transfer ERC-20 tokens to another wallet or smart contract with Go.
 ---

 # Transferring Tokens